rendicott/blog.bytester.net/content/posts/cloud-talent.md

 In many ways cloud people have brought this problem on themselves.
 When people came to them looking for solutions they were so enamored by the possibility of building the best solution with their new shiny tools that they failed to play the tape forward and think to themselves "How am I going to manage 200 applications with 130 different architectures?".

 One is reminded of the history of automobile where in the beginning, every car was a custom job commissioned through a carriage works.
 There were hundreds of firms claiming they could build the best automobile and it was a golden era of innovation and creativity.
 However, the costs were high and the first automobiles were only available to the wealthy.
 Repairs and modifications could only be done by the manufacturer in many cases.
 Henry Ford saw the inefficiencies in this model and is famously credited for bringing the automobile to the masses via standardization.
-The firt mass produced automobiles had almost no custom options from the factory which was advertised almost as a feature in the quote "Any customer can have a car painted any colour that he wants so long as it is black" [5].
+The first mass produced automobiles had almost no custom options from the factory which was advertised almost as a feature in the quote "Any customer can have a car painted any colour that he wants so long as it is black" [ref](http://oplaunch.com/blog/2015/04/30/the-truth-about-any-color-so-long-as-it-is-black/).
 This model was obviously wildly successful and over time, manufacturers became bigger and bigger via acquisition and mergers until hardly anybody could tell the difference between a Civic and a Corolla.
 Exciting vehicles became a fringe movement.

 To shelve the analogy, the corporate cloud is in a phase where everything is still a custom job and Henry Ford hasn't come along yet.
 Cloud infrastructure is still pretty expensive because despite the Lego pieces being standard they are often put together in completely unique configurations.
 There is very little standard work which leads to a management conundrum and soaring costs.
 But what are our options?

+<a name="outcomes"></a>
 ## Possible Outcomes
 There are a few directions to go from here which all have their pros and cons: keep building custom solutions and just pay more people well or standardize the work and make IT boring again.
 But before we go through these two scenarios and flesh them out a bit let's define what we see as the primary responsibilities of a centralized cloud management team.